 Well, put it on the list of other things I wished I’d tried a million years ago!
 These days, a tofu scramble with roast potatoes or sweet potato fries is my favorite Saturday morning brunch.

-Now that I’ve got the basics down, I play around with veggies, spices and plant-based sausage, but this Simple Southwest Scramble by Minimalist Baker was the recipe that helped me face my irrational tofu fears and I think it’ll get you off to a good start too.
+Now that I’ve got the basics down, I play around with veggies, spices and plant-based sausage, but this classic version by the BOSH boys was the recipe that helped me face my irrational tofu fears, and I think it’ll get you off to a good start too.

 Minimalist Baker’s Vegan Omelet is also good and uses a different type of tofu this time.
 Again, once you have the basics down, you can get creative with different veggie combinations and make it your own.